 Yes, in order to provide you with peace of mind, LaSalle College will refund your admission fees upon request, should you not be able to start your session as planned (school closed, unable to enter Canada, etc).

-Yes, our admissions office continues to operate on a regular basis and our admissions advisors are happy to answer any questions you may have.
-They are available to assist you with your admission request and to process your file.
+The Admissions Office continues to operate.
+We are available to assist you with your admission request and to process your file.

 Feel free to contact us:

 See the Let's Chat! icon on our website.

 firstname.lastname@example.org or you can write to your admissions advisor.